EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ```

 Note that calling `letRise` produces an Effect.
-Dependencies can be anything, including an object that produces an Effect.
+Dependencies can be anything, including Effects.
 ```
 TODO: is that true (anything)?`
 ```